Reviews You Can Rely On

 Terrain Playfulness

-Playful models are easy to use, responsive, adapt well to changing terrain, and are just downright fun.
-Skis that are a little loose and quick to turn with lots of pop – like the K2 Mindbender 89Ti – are a go-to choice for those who want to turn the entire mountain into a terrain park.
-Gullies, little airs, and bumps are playgrounds for those who are light on their feet and creative with their terrain choices.
+Playful skis are responsive and adapt well to changing terrain, making them downright fun to ski.
+Skis that feel lightweight, make a variety of turns intuitively, and have lots of pop are a go-to choice for folks who want to turn the entire mountain into a terrain park.

 Credit: Bobby Garrett